ChandanaMandarapu/React/notes.md

 ## Components in React

+Components are independent and reusable bits of code.
+They serve the same purpose as Js functions but work in isolation and return HTML

 At the core of React are components.
 Components are the building blocks of your application's user interface.
 They are like reusable Lego pieces that you can assemble to create your web app.

+## JSX

+JSX allows us to write HTML in React.
+JSX makes it easier to write and add HTML in React.

 A typical React component starts with a JavaScript function.
 This function returns JSX (JavaScript XML), which looks like HTML but allows you to incorporate JavaScript expressions within it.
 JSX provides a template for defining how your component should appear.